Asv.Avalonia.Docs Help

 In this file, we define the configuration options for the module.
 These options will later be used by the builder.

-public class ModuleModuleOptions { public const string Section = "GeoMap"; // Section for the IServiceCollection public required bool IsEnabled { get; set; } }
+public class ModuleModuleOptions { public const string Section = "Module"; // Configuration section for the module public required bool IsEnabled { get; set; } }

 ModuleModuleOptionsBuilder